cyber-anubis/The-HACK-General-Purpose-Computer/README.md

 In particular, I will implement a <ins>**virtual machine**</ins> and a <ins>**compiler**</ins> for a simple, Java-like programming language, and I will develop a basic <ins>**operating system**</ins> that closes gaps between the high-level language and the underlying hardware platform.

-In the process, gaining a deep, hands-on understanding of numerous topics in applied computer science, e.g. stack processing, parsing, code generation, and classical algorithms and data structures for memory management, vector graphics, input-output handling, and various other topics that lie at the very core of every modern computer system.
+During the process, gaining a deep, hands-on understanding of numerous topics in applied computer science, <ins>e.g. stack processing, parsing, code generation, and classical algorithms and data structures for memory management, vector graphics, input-output handling</ins>, and various other topics that lie at the very core of every modern computer system.

 ## What is going on here in a nutshell?